By Kurt Van Moos, Executive Director, Client Solutions, GoGlobal

 One such provision is Spain’s Beckham Law.
 This law, introduced in 2005 and revamped in 2023, has been a critical component in shaping the country’s talent acquisition and retention proposition, helping foreign professionals optimize their income while enjoying the vibrant Spanish life.

-Understanding the Beckham Law
+Understanding the Beckham Law in Spain

 The Beckham Law, officially known as the Special Expats’ Tax Regime (SETR), provides a unique tax advantage for foreign professionals relocating to Spain to become Spanish tax residents.
 It allows qualifying individuals to pay a flat tax rate of 24% on their Spanish-sourced employment income up to €600,000.
 This special rate is available for the first six years of their residency, offering a significant advantage over the regular Spanish tax rates, which can reach as high as 48%.